yzhuoning/Awesome-CLIP/README.md

 # Awesome CLIP
 This repo collects the resources of CLIP (Contrastive Language-Image Pre-Training) proposed by OpenAI.
 If you find this repo useful, please give me a star.
-If you would like to contribute this repo, please open issues or pull requests (recommended).
+If you would like to contribute, please open issues or pull requests or drop me an email yzhuoning@gmail.com.

 ## CLIP
 - Learning Transferable Visual Models From Natural Language Supervision [[link](https://arxiv.org/abs/2103.00020)]